elenlefoll/TextbookMDA/README.md

 This repository contains all the source files (data, code, and Quarto documents) included in the [Online Supplements](elenlefoll.github.io/TextbookMDA/) to:

-- Le Foll, Elen. to appear.
+- Le Foll, Elen.
+2024.
 Textbook English: A Multi-Dimensional Approach [Studies in Corpus Linguistics].
-Amsterdam: John Benjamins.
+Amsterdam: John Benjamins. https://benjamins.com/catalog/scl.116.

 The book is a considerably reworked version of chapters 1–3 and 7–8 my PhD thesis, which is accessible in Open Access: